 Other residents volunteer in local organizations, including Sing Sing Prison.

 Each February, residents are asked to make a tax-deductible contribution to the Kendal on Hudson Residents Association Annual Appeal to support the work of the Council and its various committees.
 A generous portion of the Annual Appeal donations supports local non-profit organizations that have special meaning to Kendal residents and to deserving groups that serve the local community.
-In 2015, contributions were made to:
+See the KOH Resident’s Association’s Annual Report for a list of organizations that were supported in 2018.

 The residents association also contributed and installed a half dozen teak wood benches in Rockwood Park for the benefit of everyone who uses the park.